syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Getting-Started.md

 ## Change Drawer Opening Animation

-The `Transition` property specifies the opening animations for the DrawerView panel.
+The `Transition` property specifies the opening animation for the DrawerView panel.
 The `Transition` property has the following three options.

 * SlideOnTop
 * Push